Editor’s Note: Changes made on December 7, 2017

 Web designers don’t need to be computer programmers, but they should at least be proficient in HTML and CSS.3 These two languages are the basic building blocks of websites and enable designers to publish their creations online.

 Fundamentally, knowing how to write in these languages distinguishes web designers from other graphic designers.
-It’s a “must have” skill for web designers in 2015.
+It’s a must-have skill for web designers.

 While a designer’s website might not specifically highlight “proficiency in HTML and CSS,” verify that they are working with a CMS.
 If so, then it stands to reason they’re using these languages on a daily basis.

 Also look out for design teams with a developer on staff.
 Many small design shops consist of a designer and developer working together.
 The designer doesn’t have to know HTML or CSS because the developer specializes in both – it’s a winning combo!

 Even if a large search engine optimization (SEO) campaign isn’t on your radar, you should still hire a web designer who abides by SEO best practices.

 Designers play a major role in making your website visible to search engines.4 For example, a designer who optimizes your logo’s .jpg image and places all CSS within a single stylesheet can increase load times for every page – and a faster website can improve your ability to rank in search.5